Threatened Oceanfront Structures

 What's Next?

-The Seashore recently purchased two threatened oceanfront properties and associated structures in Rodanthe.
+In 2023, the Seashore purchased two threatened oceanfront properties and associated structures in Rodanthe.
 Thanks to the National Park Trust for their assistance and funding from the Land and Water Conservation Fund, properties at 23292 and 23298 East Beacon Road were purchased for fair market value using zero taxpayer dollars.
 Fair market value was determined by a certified appraiser and the Department of the Interior's Appraisal and Valuation Services Office.

 The purchase of the two properties on East Beacon Road was pursued for the following reasons: